 Ask if you have questions about your immunization needs

 While your women’s obstetrics and gynecology provider may not offer every type of shot you need, they can always help you find the best place for you to go to get it.
 If you have questions about your immunization needs, feel free to ask your women’s health physician at your next appointment.

-Women’s obstetrics and gynecology in Atlanta and Alpharetta, GA
+Women’s obstetrics and gynecology provide immunization services in Atlanta and Alpharetta, GA

 Atlanta and Alpharetta, GA women may not know your women’s health physician can provide immunizations.
 The women’s obstetrics and gynecology team at Georgia OBGYN can help.
 Contact Georgia Obstetrics and Gynecology office to learn more about the immunizations they offer, and what vaccines you may need.